Rupee-Foundation/Rupee-Evolution/README.md

 Ticker: RUPEE

-Rupee Evolution [RUPEE] is an energy efficient, Proof-of-Work, Proof-of-Stake, Hybrid Collateral Node system.
-RUPEE is a cryptographic time-value storage technology (TVST) using the Tribus algorithm.
-RUPEE strives for a checks and balances system in which holders looking to produce stake rewards must compete with miners, miner rewards, thus reducing scheduled staked inflation rate.
-Collateral Nodes (CN) are not limited to large quanitity holders or powerful buyers.
+Rupee Evolution [RUPEE] is an energy efficient, Proof-of-Work, Proof-of-Stake, Hybrid Collateral Node (CN) system; a cryptographic time-value storage technology (TVST) using the Tribus algorithm.
+RUPEE strives for a checks and balances system in which holders looking to produce stake rewards must compete with miners and their rewards, thus reducing scheduled stake inflation rate.
+Collateral Nodes are not limited to early adopters, large quantity holders or powerful buyers.
 CN rewards are averaged across all active nodes.
-Small quantity owners can build Collateral Nodes and receive 60% of all stake and miner rewards.
+Small quantity holders can build Collateral Nodes and receive 60% of all stake and miner rewards.
-100,000,000 RUPEE will be created in approximately 40 years.
-Rupee Evolution will have 3.9% of total rewards premined for uses in swaps from Rupee Blockchain (RUP) and initial launch phase.
+100,000,000 RUPEE rewards will be created in approximately 30 years.
+Rupee Evolution will have 3.9% of total reward supply premined for use in swap phases from Rupee Blockchain [$RUP] and initial launch/listing phase.
+Rupee Evolution targets a completely transparent launch with NO initial development fund.
+Premine distribution is primarily based upon merit in conjunction with swap ratios ranging from 1 RUP:1.1 RUPEE to 1000 RUP:1 RUPEE.
+Swap ratios allow complete support of 84,000,000 [$RUP] exchanged for 3,900,000 [$RUPEE] or until the Rupee Blockchain [$RUP] is no longer supported, in which case any remaining RUPEE will be distributed amoung South East Asian charities in equal quantities of 100 RUPEE.

 Specifications
 ==========================
-* Total number of coins: 100,000,000 RUPEE
+* Final supply count: 100,000,000 RUPEE
+* Premine: 3,900,000
 * Target block time: 60 seconds
-* Staked Annual Inflation Rate: 20%
+* Annual Stake Inflation Rate: 20%
 * Stake Rewards: 8%
-* PoW Rewards: Varies, not to exceed 2/block (-60%)
+* PoW Rewards: Varies, not to exceed 1/block (-60%, equally distributed across Collateral Node owners)
-* Confirmations: 10 blocks
+* Confirmation Count: 10 blocks
 * Reward Maturity: 60 blocks
 * Min stake age: 24 hours
-* Collateral Requirement for Hybrid Collateral Node: 100 RUPEE
+* Requirement for Hybrid Collateral Node: 100 RUPEE
+* Required Confirmations for Collateral Node: 240 (approximately 4 hours)
 * Hybrid Collateral Node Reward: 60% of block reward averaged and dispersed across all Collateral Node owners
 * P2P Port: 64630, Testnet Port: 64631
 * RPC Port: 64634, Testnet RPC Port: 64635